Switching your print on demand supplier? Get in touch with us here

 Find design inspiration

 Not all of us are natural-born artists, let alone professional fashion designers.
-So, it may be helpful to find design inspiration to fuel your custom t-shirt ideas.
+So, it may be helpful to find design inspiration to fuel your ideas for custom print t-shirts.
 Fashion and culture magazines are great starting points for your unique designs.
 You can also browse social media networks like Instagram and Pinterest to find trending design styles, such as popular patterns or in-demand colorways.

 While you’re sourcing inspiration for your designs, look beyond basic shapes.
 You may want to seek out funny sayings, famous quotes, or niche-related references to incorporate into your shirt design.
 Remember who will wear your finished product to guide your chosen design elements.